riodeoro/WX-Station-Alerts-Dashboard/README.md

 WX Station Alerts Dashboard
 ============================
 A web application built with R Shiny for monitoring and analyzing data from weather stations across British Columbia.
-This system provides real-time monitoring, data validation, and analysis tools for weather station data, with a focus on supporting fire monitoring and management operations.

 ## Features